dotnet/csharpstandard/standard/structs.md

 Assignment to a variable of a struct type creates a *copy* of the value being assigned.
 This differs from assignment to a variable of a class type, which copies the reference but not the object identified by the reference.

 Similar to an assignment, when a struct is passed as a value parameter or returned as the result of a function member, a copy of the struct is created.
-A struct may be passed by reference to a function member using a `ref` or `out` parameter.
+A struct may be passed by reference to a function member using an `in`, `out`, or `ref` parameter.

 When a property or indexer of a struct is the target of an assignment, the instance expression associated with the property or indexer access shall be classified as a variable.
 If the `instance` expression is classified as a value, a compile-time error occurs.
 This is described in further detail in [§12.21.2](expressions.md#12212-simple-assignment).